- We are a Resource for You

 - ASL Interpreting, CART, and Closed Captioning

 - Helpful Links

 The ODS staff are a resource for the whole CSU community, not just students!
 The ODS staff are available to consult with you regarding disability issues.
 We are allowed to discuss more specific information about students if there is a legitimate need to know.
 As faculty, it is important for you to understand how each student learns.
 Please call if questions arise.

 Educational access is the provision of classroom accommodations, auxiliary aids and services to ensure equal educational opportunities for all students regardless of their disability.
 Any student who feels he or she may need an accommodation based on the impact of a disability should contact the Office of Disability Services at (216)687-2015.
-The Office is located in MC 147.
+The Office is located in Rhodes West 210.
 Accommodations need to be requested in advance and will not be granted retroactively.

 This statement on the course syllabi affirms the commitment of CSU to uphold our responsibilities under the law.
 It also welcomes students to feel comfortable in disclosing their needs so that they can meet their educational goals.